Hypertrophic Cardiomyopathy (HCM)

 HCM is diagnosed based on your medical history, family history, a physical exam and diagnostic test results.

-Download a discussion checklist to make the most out of your appointment.
-(PDF)
+Print a discussion checklist to make the most out of your appointment.
+(PDF) | Spanish (PDF)

 Fill out a discussion guide online to print and take to your appointment.
-(PDF)
+(PDF) | Spanish (PDF)

-Medical and Family Histories
+Medical and family histories

-Physical Exam
+Physical exam

-Diagnostic Tests
+Diagnostic tests

 Other diagnostic tests may include:

-Diagnostic Procedures
+Diagnostic procedures

 Confirming diagnosis or preparing for surgery may also involve one or more medical procedures during cardiac catheterization.

-Treatment and Management of HCM
+Treatment and management of HCM

 For those with symptoms, the focus is on symptom management using medications and procedures.